David Asman Chronicles his Fascinating Career as a Prominent Journalist, and his Love for Cigars

 Jon Shakill: How long were you the Latin America Editor for the Wall Street Journal?

-David Asman: I did that for 12 years, and then was asked to be the Op-Ed Editor of the Wall Street Journal, which I did for another 2 years.
+David Asman: I did that for 12 years, and then was asked to be the Op-Ed Editor of the Wall Street Journal, which I did for another two years.
 It was at that time that I was approached by Roger Ailes [Chairman & CEO of FOX News].
 It was funny, the first time I met Roger was at a luncheon for Fidel Castro at the residence of Mort Zuckerman.
 I was seated between Roger, and the late Bill Safire who was a columnist for the New York Times.
-That was when Roger offered me a job, which I wasn’t that interested in at the time because of my antipathy towards television news, but he convinced me he was going to do something totally different.
+That was when Roger offered me a job, which I wasn’t that interested in at the time because of my antipathy toward television news, but he convinced me he was going to do something totally different.
 He also sweetened the deal significantly enough so that a year later I ended up accepting his offer to work on FOX Business Network, and I’ve been here ever since.

 Jon Shakill: How has your life been since joining FOX?
 How was the transition from print journalism to television journalism?

 David Asman: The art of television is making the complex look simple.
 The way you do that is by being as prepared as you possibly can be.
 The way that I go about it, is by doing as much of my own research as possible.
 A lot of people in TV have several people working for them doing research, but I prefer to do my own, because it’s faster and more effective for me.
 The biggest thing I got from my print journalism career was learning how to do great background research.
 The one thing I really miss from print is being able to do long-form stories.
-I also love magazines, for many years I longed to be the Editor of a magazine like Harpers, the Atlantic Monthly or Esquire – a magazine that has long-form articles, like yours does.
+I also love magazines, for many years I longed to be the editor of a magazine like Harpers, the Atlantic Monthly or Esquire – a magazine that has long-form articles, like yours does.
 I’m hoping that somehow the essay form is maintained, I’m not sure in exactly what format.
 I like writing long-form the best, which is something you can’t really do in television.

 Jon Shakill: Going from print to TV, did you have any previous experience, or would you say that you’re a natural and learned as you went?

 David Asman: Well a little bit of both.
-The year before I joined Fox, I was the Op-Ed Editor at the Wall Street Journal as mentioned, and I was also the host of a show called “Damn Right” which was broadcast by TCI.
+The year before I joined Fox, I was the Op-Ed editor at the Wall Street Journal as mentioned, and I was also the host of a show called “Damn Right” which was broadcast by TCI.
 At the time, TCI was the second largest cable network in America after Time Warner.
 TCI was owned by the great John Malone [multi-billionaire philanthropist and media titan].
 Before FOX News started, Malone thought that there was a need for a news format different than the CNN format.
-So he started 2 news programs in 1994, one was the show that I hosted called “Damn Right,” and the other was a show called “Race for the Presidency” leading up to the ’96 presidential election.
+So he started two news programs in 1994, one was the show that I hosted called “Damn Right,” and the other was a show called “Race for the Presidency” leading up to the ’96 presidential election.
 Once Malone saw that Rupert Murdoch and Roger Ailes were getting together to form an alternative to CNN, he dropped his shows.
 He figured that if you put the best dealmaker and the best manager together, Murdoch and Ailes respectively, that they would be unbeatable.
 That’s when he dropped his shows.

 Jon Shakill: What are some specific interviews that you’ve done that stick out in your mind, and what are some of the best stories you’ve written?